A computational methodology for two-dimensional fluid flows

+Collocation methods vary with the choice of the functions $\varphi_k(\bm x)$ (see, \cite{Bruce,Roger2002}).
+In this work, we study custom designed interpolating scaling functions, $\varphi_k(\bm x_j)=\delta_{kj}$, to develop a collocation method for PDEs on rectangular meshes.
+Since the residual, $r(\bm x)$, vanishes on each node, we get

-where $k$ and $j$ are the indices of all nodes which are not on the boundary.
-If the polynomials $\varphi_k(\bm x)$ are exactly known or their derivatives are given, then the system~(\ref{eq:sys}) can be inverted -- along with suitable boundary conditions -- to find $c_j$'s, and an approximate solution of~(\ref{eq:bvp}) is obtained from~(\ref{eq:trl}).
-The accuracy of the numerical solution is affected by how the basis $\varphi_k(\bm x)$ is constructed.
-More specifically, $P^{\mathcal N}(\bm x)$ belongs to a function space that is generated from the basis.
+where $k$ and $j$ are the indices of corresponding nodes.
+If the scaling functions $\varphi_k(\bm x)$ are exactly known or their derivatives are given, then the system~(\ref{eq:sys}) can be inverted -- along with suitable boundary conditions -- to find $c_k$'s, and an approximate solution of~(\ref{eq:bvp}) is given by the trial solution~(\ref{eq:trl}).
+The multiresolution collocation approximation is the following.